top of page

 • Federal Employment Agency (Freedom of Information Act (IFG))

-As a foreigner, can I be arrested without a court order?
+Can I be arrested as a foreigner without a court order?

-No, a planned arrest is always unlawful without a court order.
-In this respect, only the judge can decide on the admissibility of a deprivation of liberty.
-A court decision must be obtained immediately for any deprivation of liberty that is not based on a court order.
-The police themselves may not hold anyone in their own custody for longer than the end of the day following their seizure (Art.
-104 GG).
-On-call services must be set up at the courts to implement the judicial reservation (BVerfG, decision of 12.03.2019 - 2 BvR 675/14).
-According to the case law of the Federal Constitutional Court, on-call duty must be set up at least from 6:00 a.m. to 9:00 p.m.
+No, a planned arrest without a judicial decision is always unlawful.
+In this respect, only the judge can decide on the permissibility of a deprivation of liberty.
+A judicial decision must be obtained without delay for any deprivation of liberty not based on a judicial order.
+The police themselves may not hold anyone in their custody for longer than until the end of the day following their arrest (Art.
+104 of the Basic Law).
+To implement the requirement that a judge rule on the detention, on-call services are to be set up at the courts (Federal Constitutional Court, order of 12 March 2019 – 2 BvR 675/14).
+According to the case-law of the Federal Constitutional Court, the on-call service must be set up at least between 6 a.m. and 9 p.m.

 Shutterstock_57378325_edited.jpg